If you haven’t done these things by age 50, it could be too late to do them well.

 Work with a professional

-Don’t wait until you are about to retire to meet with a professional and ask for advice.
+Don’t wait until you are about to retire to meet with a retirement planning advisors and ask for advice.
 “If you haven’t worked with someone, it’s a good idea to work with someone to start planning,” Mattiucci says.
 Ideally, your plan should be made long before you retire.
 “We would prefer this is done in the past and when you are progressing toward retirement,” Mattiucci says.
 “You need to have an idea of how much money you need to live the way you want to live in retirement, and you should review it on an annual basis.”

 Reduce or eliminate debt